Project FAQs

 Some temporary service disruptions will be necessary.
 You will be provided advance notice as per NSW regulations.

-If you experience an unexpected outage, please check with your service provider or contact the team for assistance.
+If you experience an unplanned outage, please check first with your service provider.

 There are no anticipated disruptions.